The European Institute for Comparative Urban Research

 - What are the implications of climate change for urban development?

 Euricur continuously broadens its scope by exploring new themes anticipating the global trends cities are confronted with.

 What we do

 Euricur provides knowledge on urban management and urban development to scholars, policy makers and professionals.
 We carry out research and give recommendations to the European Commission, ministries, municipalities, regional authorities, chambers of commerce, and businesses.
-As our studies demonstrate the need for a new type of urban manager – in the public, private and nonprofit sectors – our institute participates in several accredited educational programmes:
+As our studies demonstrate the need for a new type of urban manager – in the public, private and nonprofit sectors – members of our institute participate in several accredited educational programmes:

-- The Master’s Programme Urban, Port and Transport Economics, at Erasmus University, part of the Master of Science (MSc) in Economics & Business;
+- The Master’s Programme Urban, Port and Transport Economics, at Erasmus University Rotterdam, part of the Master of Science (MSc) in Economics & Business;

 - The Master City Developer (MCD), in cooperation with Erasmus University, TU Delft and OBR Rotterdam;